AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The AEM author then will be able to drag and drop the Adobe Captivate Prime component and configure accordingly.

 Captivate Prime component requires the configuration created in above step to be mapped to the Page.
-Author can map the configuration by Editing Page Properties under **Advanced > Configuration > Cloud Configuration** and provide path of configuration.
+Author can map the configuration by Editing Page Properties under **Advanced** > **Configuration** > **Cloud Configuration** and provide path of configuration.
 In this way, Author can create configurations for multiple Captivate Prime accounts and map each one to different Sites Page.
 If a configuration is not mapped to the Page, component will read the configuration from Parent Page recursively until it finds one.

 ## Learner {#learner}

 The learner can take the courses from within the page.

 To be able to access the Captivate Prime widget, Learner should be a logged in AEM user.
-Also, property **email** should be present in “/profile” node of Learner’s rep:User node.
+Also, property **email** should be present in "/profile" node of Learner's rep:User node.
 This email should be exactly same as the one present in Captivate Prime account.

 The learner can take the courses from within the page.